-4. Vehicular Access and Circulation.
+5. Vehicular Access and Circulation

 Vehicular access is provided through a system of primary and secondary connections to adjacent streets.
 The main point of access is by way of the signalized intersection at Soldiers Pass Road and SR 89A.
-A decel-lane is proposed for east bound right turns from the Highway.
-There are no other curb cuts proposed along SR 89A.
+A decel-lane is proposed for eastbound right turns from the Highway.
+No additional curb cuts are proposed along SR 89A.
 Lane design for northbound traffic on to the Highway will allow for designated left turns, through traffic and right turns.
-A right of way is proposed connecting Saddlerock Circle to the signalized intersection, allowing for a safe and efficient access to the Highway for both left and right turns, as well as providing traffic relief to SR 89A.
-In addition to improving the signalized intersection, off-site improvements will be made at both Saddlerock Circle and Elk Road, including curb, gutter and sidewalks.
-A sidewalk will extend south along the east side of Saddlerock Circle to the next intersection.
+A right-of-way is proposed connecting Saddle Rock Circle to the signalized intersection, allowing for a safe and efficient access to the Highway for both left and right turns, as well as providing traffic relief to SR In addition to improving the signalized intersection, off-site improvements will be made at both Saddle Rock Circle and Elk Road. including curb, gutter and sidewalks.
+A sidewalk will extend south along the east side of Saddle Rock Circle to the next intersection.
+It is to be noted that all elements of vehicle circulation on and access to public rights-ofway are subject to review and approval by Arizona Department of Transportation.

-5a.
-Pedestrian Connectivity.
+6. Pedestrian Connectivity

-The site regime encourages pedestrian use through careful attention to the design and location of walkways and Trail Link.
-A fabric of internal walks, patterned crosswalks shaded rest area connect all elements of the project as well as form connections to adjacent neighborhoods and the signalized intersection at SR 89A.
+The site design encourages pedestrian use through careful attention to the design and location of walkways and Trail Link.
+A fabric of internal walks, patterned crosswalks, and shaded rest area connect all elements of the project as well as form connections to adjacent neighborhoods and the signalized intersection at SR 89A.
 A Trail Link runs from east to west through the site providing a segment in a Trail that will one-day run from Cook's Hill through West Sedona.
 The addition of this proposal to the already completed link at CVS Pharmacy will set an example for other Commercial Corridor development to contribute to this Community Plan Vision.
-As the shaded Trail Link traversed the site it will pass adjacent to Restaurant, Café, Coffee Shop Terraces, art exhibits, interpretive elements and Sedona's tallest tree.
+As the shaded Trail Link traverses the site, it will pass adjacent to Restaurant, Café, Coffee Shop Terraces, art exhibits, interpretive elements and Sedona's tallest tree.
+A sidewalk, curb & gutter will run approximately 200 feet south along the east side of Saddle Rock Circle providing a structured connection and access to the on-site walks and trail.

-5b.
-Connectivity Across SR 89A.
+7. Connectivity Across SR 89A

-An existing signalized cross walk at the intersection of Soldiers Pass Road and SR 89A provides safe crossing and promotes pedestrian connections with Commercial elements along the north side of the Highway.
+An existing signalized crosswalk at the intersection of Soldiers Pass Road and SR 89A provides safe crossing and promotes pedestrian connections with Commercial elements along the north side of the Highway.
+Corner zones for crosswalk waiting and staging will be studied to accommodate needs of pedestrians, such as shade and expanded paving to better remove pedestrians from close proximity to traffic.

-5c.Connectivity with Adjacent Properties.
+8. Connectivity with Adjacent Properties

-All internal walkways connect to perimeter walkways, sidewalks and the Trail link providing the option for casual and passerby users to take advantage of a more interesting, enlivened and shaded route through the property.
+All internal walkways connect to perimeter walkways, sidewalks and the Trail Link providing the option for casual and passerby users to take advantage of a more interesting, enlivened and shaded route through the property.
 It also gives neighbors the advantage of accessing the signalized intersection through a variety of safe and structured options.

-Architectural Design Theme.
+9. Architectural Design Theme

 The essence of the project design lies in the notion of a Village.
-Though buildings are diverse in use and form, the underlying principles of scale, form, detail, color and materials are consistent throughout.
+Although buildings are diverse in use and form, the underlying principles of scale, form, detail, color and materials are consistent throughout.
 Building articulation, mass and general form will be based in Sedona vernacular yet detailed and implemented in a contemporary fashion.

-8. Building Massing and Articulation.
+10. Building Massing and Articulation